Patrick Henry (packet): Final days

 In 1860, Captain William B. Moore is listed master, and in 1864, after a quarter century of service, the Patrick Henry was "sold British" at Londonderry, due to the Civil War, to J.P.
 Allen & Co., Naval and Military Tailors, Londonderry.
 Her final voyage, with passengers, may have begun on June 26, 1871, when she left port at Pensacola, Florida, and sailed to Liverpool, arriving August 19.

-Lloyd's Register of Shipping for 1868/69 lists her as registered at Cork with measurements: 837/854/773 tons (net/gross/under deck); 159.3 x 35.8 x 21.6 ft; forecastle 21 ft, poop 41 ft.
+Lloyd's Register of Shipping for 1868/69 lists her as registered at Cork with measurements: 837/854/773 tons (net/gross/under deck); 159.3 × 35.8 × 21.6 ft; forecastle 21 ft, poop 41 ft.
 Originally rigged as a ship, in 1869–70 she was re-rigged as a bark and likely put into service as a timber transport between England and Canada—similar to the Flying Cloud, which became "just one of many prosaic vessels that tramped around the world looking for freight."
 The Patrick Henry was twelve years older than the Flying Cloud and lasted nearly a decade beyond her.
 In June 1875, townspeople bearing torches burned the broken-backed Cloud in the harbor of Saint John, New Brunswick, Canada.
 The Patrick Henry herself was surveyed the following year, at Quebec, in June 1876.
 Between 1876 and 1882, T.E.
 Sargent was her captain.
 Her final survey was in March 1877.
 The 1881/82 volume of Lloyd's Register lists her but her rating had expired.